 For a little piece of mind

 Do you remember your first car?
 My first car was a gift from my sister-in-law’s parents and it was a seemingly invincible 1988 Oldsmobile.
-I treated this car like many people treat their scanning equipment, with love when it worked and anger when anything went wrong.
-I ran it through a car wash when the outside was dirty, similar to wiping down a scanner after use, and I gave it an oil change only when it would start to sputter or if the “Check Engine” light came on, much like replacing a scanner’s consumable rollers only when scanning errors occur.
+I treated this car like many people treat their scanning equipment.
+It was treated with love when it worked and anger when anything went wrong.
+I ran it through a car wash when the outside was dirty, similar to wiping down a scanner after use.
+I gave it an oil change only when it would start to sputter or if the “Check Engine” light came on.
+Much like replacing a scanner’s consumable rollers only when scanning errors occur.
 I knew that any mechanical issue could be fixed by a certified mechanic.
 If your scanner starts having a mechanical problem, who do you call?

 My Oldsmobile was made before the technological vehicle revolution in which your car was able to alert you when it was time for maintenance.
-Cars today are able to flash you a letter when it is time for an oil change, show you a symbol if a tire is a little flatter than usual, and even tell you exactly how many more miles you can get with your current amount of gas.
+Cars today are able to flash you a letter when it is time for an oil change.
+They show you a symbol if a tire is a little flatter than usual and how many more miles you can get with your current amount of gas.
 Most scanning equipment has the exact same technology!
-The scanner can tell you when it is time to replace the consumable rollers, alert you when it is time to clean your machine, and tell you exactly how many more imprinting stamps it can perform with the current amount of ink.
+The scanner can tell you when it is time to replace the consumable rollers.
+It alert you when it is time to clean your machine.
+It can tell you exactly how many more imprinting stamps it can perform with the current amount of ink.
 If you wanted to check this information on your scanner right now, where would you look?